spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 Replace `<app>` with the name of your application.

-Additionally, you can define the port to use for the `NodePort` `Service` as shown below:
+Additionally, you can define the port to use for the `NodePort` `Service`, as follows:

 ```properties
 deployer.<app>.kubernetes.createNodePort=31101